-The Santa Barbara Harbor is a pleasure and commercial boating destination; here you can go whale watching, sailing, sport-fishing, rent kayaks, sailboats, or charter boats.
+The Santa Barbara Harbor and Waterfront is a destination for pleasure and commercial boats; here you can go whale watching, sailing, sport-fishing, rent kayaks, sailboats, or charter boats.
 The harbor houses restaurants, shops, the Santa Barbara Maritime Museum, and over 1000 vessels.
 Check out the haul of fresh fish at the market every Saturday morning.
 Enjoy fine or casual dining, buy a yacht, groceries, and souvenirs or just stroll the ¼ mile breakwater marked by fluttering flags.

 State Street is the heart of downtown.
 See the Conference and Visitor Bureau’s web site for shopping and dining information.
 Don’t miss Paseo Nuevo between Ortega and Canon Perdido Streets, and El Paseo, between De La Guerra and Canon Perdido Street.

 During summer months and on busy weekends and evenings, you will find independent Pedicabs to pedal you up or down State street.

 www.stearnswharf.org.
 State Street and Cabrillo Boulevard.
 Stearns Wharf is just a few short blocks from the Amtrak station and many waterfront hotels.
 Walk, bike or take the 50-cent MTD Waterfront/Downtown electric shuttle – it stops right at the foot of the wharf near the Dolphin Fountain.